-- (1) A regulation may prescribe rules about the management of drivers, including, for example- - (a) standards about driver skills and knowledge; and - (aa) the training of drivers; and - (ab) the approval of driver trainers and driver trainer competency assessors; and - (b) the testing and licensing of drivers; and - (c) rules about licences, including, in particular, the circumstances in which, and the reasons for which, they can be cancelled or suspended or conditions imposed on them; and - (d) requiring the keeping of a register of licences; and - (e) providing for the circumstances in which details of the register's contents can be given to someone; and - (f) the granting of exemptions from conditions of licences; and - (g) requiring that- - drivers of heavy vehicles take rest periods and be in a fit state of health and wellbeing to drive heavy vehicles safely; and - (ii) employers, consignors and other persons ensure that the drivers comply with a regulation under this paragraph. - (2) A regulation may prescribe the maximum fees payable for approved courses for pre-licence motorbike driver training.
+(1) A regulation may prescribe rules about the management of drivers, including, for example-

+- (a) standards about driver skills and knowledge; and - (aa) the training of drivers; and

+- (b) the testing and licensing of drivers; and - (c) rules about licences, including, in particular, the circumstances in which, and the reasons for which, they can be cancelled or suspended or conditions imposed on them; and - (d) requiring the keeping of a register of licences; and - (e) providing for the circumstances in which details of the register's contents can be given to someone; and - (f) the granting of exemptions from conditions of licences; and - (g) requiring that- - (i) drivers of heavy vehicles take rest periods and be in a fit state of health and wellbeing to drive heavy vehicles safely; and - (ii) employers, consignors and other persons ensure that the drivers comply with a regulation under this paragraph.

+(2) A regulation may prescribe the maximum fees payable for approved courses for pre-licence motorbike driver training.